Kimserey/GraphTest.Droid2/README.md

-# Most beautiful line chart for Xamarin.Forms!!
+# Tired of the ugly looking line charts?
+Look at that one - the most beautiful line chart built for Xamarin.Forms!!

 This is a line chart built with Xamarin.Forms with a custom renderer on Xamarin.Android.
 I haven't built the renderer for iOS.